libmapper/libmapper/doc/expression_syntax.md

 In a scenario where `x` represents the touch coordinates on a multitouch surface, this value gives mean rotation of all touches around their mutual center.

-Future work: add filter() and use to produce new expression managed instances for clusters of points.
+Future work: add filter() and use to produce new expression-managed instances for clusters of points.

 <h2 id="fir-and-iir-filters">FIR and IIR Filters</h2>